PrintedPrecision/Printed-Precision-Trickler/README.md

 2. Plug the end of the Trickle cable into the motor of your Trickle Dispense Module
 3. Plug one end of the provided RS-232 cable into the matching port on the right side of your trickler Control Unit as well as the rear of your fx-series scale
 4. Plug the included power adapter into both the wall and the barrel jack on the right side of your trickler Control Unit
-   - ***CAUTION*** To avoid spilled powder from the startup calibration cycle, double-check that the enable toggle, the middle button on the control unit, is not depressed when plugging in the power cable for the first time
+   - ***CAUTION*** To avoid spilled powder from the startup calibration cycle, ensure that a cup is placed on the weighing plate PRIOR to powering the Printed Precision Trickler
+5. Plug the power adapter into both the wall and the scale, only after first ensuring that a cup is been placed on the weighing plate
+   - It is ***STRONGLY RECOMENDED*** that you have a cup sitting on the weighing plate when power is first provided to the scale, as this helps to prevent powder from being dispensed without a cup present to collect it during normal operation
 ## Scale Configuration
 Settings that require configuration and the configured values:
 - bA5Fnc-Cond = 0